verbrcar000/MechaCar_Statistical_Analysis/README.md

 ![summary_table](Screenshot8.png)

 ## Study Design: MechaCar vs Competition
-In conducting a study to comare MechaCar vs the competition it would make the most sense to use price, fuel efficiency, horse power, maintenance cost, and safety rating as metrics.
-The null hypothesis would be that the means of each of these  MechaCar metrics are not statisically similar to those of competitors metrics.
-The alternative hypothesis would be that the means of the afformentioned MechaCar metrics are stastically similar to the same metrics of competitors cars.
+Especially with rising gas prices, fuel efficiency has certainly become an important consideration when it comes to purchasing a car.
+For this reason, it would make sense to conduct a study comparing the fuel efficiency of MechaCar to the fuel efficiency of competitors.
+The null hypothesis of such a study would be that there is no statistically significant difference between MechaCar's fuel efficiency and that of it's competitors.
+The alternative hypothesis would be that there is a statistical difference between MechaCar's fuel efficiency and that of it's competitors.
+For this study, we would conduct a one-sample t-test using data from a sample of MechaCars and a sample of competitor cars.